Skip to content

 Important

-In this section we describe a simplified process to give a basic understanding of SpiraTest integration.
-Once you are ready to start implementing a set of tests for your application we recommend to review the Frameworks section first.
+In this section, we describe a simplified process to provide a basic understanding of SpiraTest integration.
+Once you are ready to start implementing a set of tests for your application, we recommend reviewing the Frameworks section first.

 Synchronization Dialog

-Since Rapise 8.0 it is possible to view differences between server and local file versions, notice Diff... buttons.
+Since Rapise 8.0, it is possible to view differences between server and local file versions; note the Diff... buttons.

 Viewing the SpiraTest Properties of a Test

-To see which SpiraTest project and test case the current Rapise test is associated with, chose Test > Spira Properties menu item.
+To see which SpiraTest project and test case the current Rapise test is associated with, choose Test > Spira Properties menu item.
 This will bring up the Spira Properties dialog box:

 spira_properties

-If you would to save the current Rapise test into a new SpiraTest project or if you want to save it against a new test case in the same project, you must first unlink the test.
-To do this click on the Unlink from Test Case button.
-This will tell Rapise to remove the stored SpiraTest information from the .sstest file so that it can be associated with a new project and/or test case in SpiraTest.
+If you would like to save the current Rapise test to a new SpiraTest project or save it against a new test case in the same project, you must first unlink the test.
+To do this, click the Unlink from Test Case button.
+This will instruct Rapise to remove the stored SpiraTest information from the .sstest file so that it can be associated with a new project and/or test case in SpiraTest.

 Warning

-This operation cannot be undone so please make sure you really want to unlink the current test.
+This operation cannot be undone, so please ensure you genuinely want to unlink the current test.

 Viewing the SpiraTest Repository

-If you open up the project in SpiraTest and click on the Planning > Documents link, you will be taken to the central document repository that now includes your new Rapise test folders.
-Rapise tests are saved into Root Folder > Rapise Tests.
+If you open the project in SpiraTest and click the Planning > Documents link, you will be directed to the central document repository that now includes your new Rapise test folders.
+Rapise tests are saved to Root Folder > Rapise Tests.

 documents

-To see the different revisions of a file, simply click on the hyperlink for a repository item and a preview of the file is displayed:
+To see the different revisions of a file, simply click the hyperlink for a repository item, and a preview of the file is displayed:

 preview

-If you click on the Versions tab, the list of previous revisions will be displayed:
+If you click the Versions tab, the list of previous revisions will be displayed:

 versions

-If you click on the Testing > Test Cases tab and then click on the test case that was previously created, you will see that it has its Automation information populated:
+If you click the Testing > Test Cases tab and then click the test case that was previously created, you will see that its Automation information has been populated:

 automation info

 This shows you that the Login to Application test case is linked to the corresponding Rapise test stored in the SpiraTest document repository (in the LoginToApplication folder).
-You can click on the LoginToApplication.sstest hyperlink and it will automatically take you to the corresponding .sstest file in the SpiraTest document repository:
+You can click the LoginToApplication.sstest hyperlink, and it will automatically direct you to the corresponding .sstest file in the SpiraTest document repository:

 sstest